St. John Chrysostom, Bishop and Doctor of the Church

 Patron Saint of preachers and speakers

 In the tug and pull of the theological disputes of the fourth and fifth centuries, today’s saint was a seminal figure.
-Along with other luminaries such as Saints Ambrose, Athanasius, Hilary, Basil and many others, he tunneled deep into Scripture and the existing Christian tradition to carve out what today we call the deposit of faith.
-Saint John Chrysostom was from Antioch, that “Metropolis of heresy” in Blessed Cardinal Newman’s words, where Arianism was bred, incubated, lived, and died in the period between the Council of Nicea in 325 and the Council of Constantinople in 381.
+Along with other luminaries such as Saints Ambrose, Athanasius, Hilary, Basil and many others, he tunneled deep into Scripture and the existing Christian tradition to carve out what is today known as the deposit of faith.
+Saint John Chrysostom was from Antioch, that “Metropolis of heresy” in Saint John Henry Newman’s words, where Arianism was bred, incubated, thrived, and died in the period between the Council of Nicea in 325 and the Council of Constantinople in 381.

-In 398 he was consecrated the Archbishop of the New Rome, Constantinople, provoking jealousy among some contemporaries.
-John did himself no favors by his over aggressive reforms as Archbishop.
-He bluntly criticized women for wearing make-up, Christians for attending races and games on holy days, the imperial court for its extravagances, and the clergy for their laxity and wealth seeking.
+In 398 Saint John was consecrated the Archbishop of Constantinople, the New Rome, provoking jealousy among some contemporaries.
+John did himself no favors by his overaggressive reforms as Archbishop.
+He bluntly criticized women for wearing make-up, Christians for attending races and games on holy days, the imperial court for its extravagances, and the clergy for their laxity and wealth-seeking.
 Recriminations soon followed.
 He was falsely charged with treason and other crimes and was exiled in 402.
-He was reinstated after an earthquake in Constantinople was understood as divine punishment for his banishment.
-But he was exiled a second time shortly thereafter.
-Like other saints, his time of exile proved fruitful, as he wrote numerous letters, specifically to bishops in the Western Empire, including the pope.
+He was reinstated after an earthquake in Constantinople was interpreted as divine punishment for his banishment.
+But John was exiled a second time shortly thereafter.
+Like other saints, his time of exile proved fruitful.
+He wrote numerous letters, specifically to bishops in the Western Empire, including the pope.
 But also like other exiled popes and bishops, assertions of support were only as sturdy as the paper on which they were written.
-Practical help never arrived.
-John died in 407, still in exile, due to cold, rain, a forced march and lack of food.
+Practical help never materialized.
+John died in exile in 407, a victim of cold, rain, a forced march and lack of food.
 Within a decade after his death, his reputation was restored by the pope, and his remains were transferred for burial in Constantinople.
-He was recognized as a Father of the Church at the the Council of Chalcedon in 451 and declared a Doctor of the Church in 1568.
+He was recognized as a Father of the Church at the Council of Chalcedon in 451 and declared a Doctor of the Church in 1568.

 Saint John suffered for his zeal.
-He was exiled by civil power in an age when correct theology was understood as a form of patriotism, and error as treason.
+He was exiled by civil power in an age when correct theology was understood as a form of patriotism, and heresy as treason.
 He crossed the civil powers of his age, did not back down, and paid a severe price for his fidelity.
 When Crusaders sacked Constantinople in 1204, they stole John’s relics and carried them back to Rome.
 In 2004 Pope Saint John Paul II authorized the return of some of John’s remains to the seat of the Orthodox Patriarch in Saint George Church in present-day Istanbul, John’s own episcopal city.